weihaolun/bikesharing/README.md

 Main points to summarize the visualized analysis above:
 1. Male users and subscribers are the main userbase.
-2. Majority rides take less than one hour, and young age people tend to ride longer.
+2. Majority rides take less than one hour, and young aged people tend to ride longer in time.
-There are more rides during rush hours on weekdays, then followed by weekends daytime.
+3. There are more rides during rush hours on weekdays, then followed by weekends daytime.
-3. Most rides are taken in city centers.
+4. Most rides are taken in city centers.

-In conclusion, for Kate to start a bike sharing business in Des Moines, she should first build stations in the busiest areas of the city especially business districts where contains more office buildings to get a good start.
-Then, she can spread the business by building more stations.
+In conclusion, for Kate to start a bikesharing business in Des Moines, she should first build stations in the busiest areas of the city, especially business districts where locate more office buildings to get a good start.
+Then, she can spread the business by building more stations around those areas.
 The busier the area is, the denser and larger the stations should be.
 Maintenance should be scheduled outside of busy hours, such as after 12am.
-For marketing, Kate can focus on male young age population and created effective marketing strategies to attract subscribers.
+For marketing, Kate can focus on male young age population first and create effective marketing strategies to attract subscribers.
 Overall, the potential of bike sharing business in Des Moines is very strong.

 ### Recommendations for further analysis

 **1. Top 20 Stations IDs**

 The first recommendation for further analysis is to conclude the top 20 starting stations and top 20 ending stations as shown in the dashboard below.
 The x-axis shows the station ID, and the tooltip includes the station name.
-The purpose of this analysis is for the use of potential expansion plans.
+The purpose of this analysis is to provide support to potential expansion plans.
 For top starting stations, CitiBike may consider adding more bikes, and for top ending stations, CitiBike can consider expanding the station to hold more bikes.

 <img width="1440" alt="9  Extra 1 Top 20 Stations" src="https://user-images.githubusercontent.com/84211948/133384057-986392f0-688f-407f-a3ef-2844e05e5516.png">

 **2. Stations by Usertype**

 The second recommendation is to generate starting and ending station maps with markers colored by user type.
-As shown below, the legend on top right indicates that blue represents customers and red represents subscribers.
-On the maps, blue marks on the map actually indicates stations used by both subscribers and customers because two colors overlap on each other, while red markers indicate stations used by subscribers only.
-Bronx area has many starting and endings stations used by subscribers only; Jersey City area has several ending stations used by subscribers only.
+As shown below, the legend on top right indicates that blue markers represents customers and red markers represents subscribers.
+However, on the maps, blue marks actually indicate stations used by both subscribers and customers because two colors overlaps on each other, while red markers indicate stations used by subscribers only.
+Bronx area has a number of starting and endings stations used by subscribers only; Jersey City area has several ending stations used by subscribers only.

-The purpose of this analysis is to explore potential marketing strategies.
-There are two popular attractions around the station area in Bronx: New York Botanical Garden and Bronx Zoo.
-It’s a convenient option to ride the bike from public transportation hub to the attractions The marketing team can market the advantage of CitiBike to tourist to increase unsubscribed users.
+The purpose of this analysis is to explore potential marketing strategies based on user type.
+There are two popular attractions around the Bronx area: New York Botanical Garden and Bronx Zoo.
+It’s a convenient option to ride a bike from public transportation hub to the attractions The marketing team can market the advantage of CitiBike to tourists to increase unsubscribed userbase.
 For Jersey City, many people work in Manhattan and ride bikes to return home in Jersey City.
 It only takes 25 minutes to bike home from Lower Manhattan and approximately 45 minutes from Upper West Manhattan.
-The marketing team can utilize this type of usage to attract more subscriber in Jersey City area.
+The marketing team can utilize this type of usage to attract more subscribers in Jersey City area.

 <img width="1440" alt="10  Extra 2 Stations by Usertype" src="https://user-images.githubusercontent.com/84211948/133384074-ab309328-a305-4888-85b7-a616503a542a.png">